 - Lack of time to prepare food

 Almost all of these reasons can be managed by planning and time management.
 If you do end up missing breakfast, make sure to not snack on junk food and try to make up by eating a healthy lunch and dinner.

 Why is breakfast important for immunity?

 Consistent breakfast eaters tend to display higher immunity and lower incidence of several diseases and illnesses.
 When your body is starved in the morning, you are likely to experience blood sugar fluctuations, deficiencies in certain vitamins or nutrients, and low energy.
 You’re also more likely to eat more junk food as the day progresses.
-If you’re wondering why is breakfast the most important meal, you should consider the long-term results of skipping breakfast.
+If you’re wondering why is breakfast the most important meal, you should consider the long-term side effects.